 - Single cases of S. Enteritidis need to be followed up to ascertain overseas travel during their exposure period.
-If the case was unlikely to have been acquired overseas, the case should be interviewed with the Salmonella hypothesis generating questionnaire to ascertain a possible local source.
+If the case was unlikely to have been acquired overseas, the case should be interviewed with the Salmonella Enteritidis questionnaire to ascertain a possible local source (see Useful links section).
 S. Enteritidis is transmitted through consumption of contaminated eggs where transovarial transmission has occurred.
 While S. Enteritidis is endemic in commercial poultry farms in most countries it is not endemic in chicken flocks for egg-laying or meat production in Australia.
 Understanding the epidemiology of locally acquired S. Enteritidis infection in humans may assist in the detection of S. Enteritidis in poultry.

 - If the case has recently travelled overseas, determine what countries were visited during their exposure period.
 An interview with the hypothesis generating questionnaire is not necessary for cases that were most likely infected while overseas.